 A creamy mix of chicken, spinach, and mozzarella turns manicotti shells into an impressively easy one-dish meal.

-Pick up smoked chicken from your favorite barbecue restaurant to make this dish, or use a barbecue-flavored rotisserie chicken.
+Save time by making this chicken chili with smoked chicken from your favorite barbecue restaurant, or use a barbecue-flavored

 Fresh mushrooms and wild rice team up with chopped cooked chicken in this company-worthy casserole.
 Try the original recipe